 In either case, other countries considering legalization will be taking diligent notes.

 Karing Kind is Boulder’s First Recreational Marijuana Dispensary

 We strive to offer a top-tier experience every time you enter our store.
-Our wide selection of organic bud, concentrates, and edibles, along with the lowest marijuana tax rate in the state, makes us the perfect Colorado cannabis destination.
+Our wide selection of environmentally strains, concentrates, and edibles, along with the lowest marijuana tax rate in the state, makes us the perfect Colorado cannabis destination.

 Karing Kind is located just off of US-36, one mile north of Broadway, open daily from 9am to 10pm.